AJ Styles Theme Song Could Have Him Cornered Into Prosperity Gospel

 — Rapzilla.com (@Rapzilla) December 31, 2016

-The dramatic contract signing in the ring at the end of December and the recent tune-up challenge between John Cena and Corbin at Smackdown Live, needed the entrance music to sell both confrontations.
+The dramatic contract signing in the ring at the end of December and the recent tune-up challenge between John Cena and Corbin at SmackDown Live needed the entrance music to sell both confrontations.
 If there is a challenge that AJ Styles needs to face with Cena, it should be to a highly entertaining rap battle on the mics.

-Videos are available of Cena confronting “random” freestyle rap battles with fans and in the ring, which appears to be in Styles’ wheelhouse.
+Videos are available of Cena doing “random” freestyle rap battles with fans and in the ring, which appears to be in Styles’ wheelhouse.

-Motivation Behind AJ Styles Songs
+Motivation Behind AJ Styles’ Songs

 Many of the major players behind the scenes of the WWE and in the ring consider themselves Christians or they have some involvement with faith-based companies.
 In an article published by Rapzilla, AJ claims that he can school anyone in the history of Christian hip-hop.